Tulum Mexico: Travel Guide and Tips for 2023

 The water is refreshing and inhabited by several fish species.

-It is open every day of the week between 8 a.m. and 4 p.m. and has life jackets and snorkel equipment for rent.
+It is open every day between 8 a.m. and 4 p.m. and has life jackets and snorkel equipment for rent.

 It receives its name because a figure is formed at the bottom of the rocky ceiling, similar to a skull, with holes resembling the empty sockets and the mouth.